Advice

 Treatment for wild birds is rarely an appropriate action and often it may be in the bird’s interests to be left in the wild.

 Please report sickness or death of any garden wildlife to the Garden Wildlife Health (GWH) project.
-This is a collaborative project between the Zoological Society of London (ZSL), the British Trust for Ornithology (BTO), Froglife and the Royal Society for the Protection of Birds (RSPB), that aims to monitor the health of, and identify disease threats to, British wildlife.
+This is a collaborative project between the Zoological Society of London (ZSL), British Trust for Ornithology (BTO), Froglife and the Royal Society for the Protection of Birds (RSPB), that aims to monitor the health of, and identify disease threats to, British wildlife.

 Starling